rlsit/ansible-role-nextcloud/README.md

 # Using the Ansible module `nextcloud_app`

-This branch uses my new Ansible module `nextcloud_app` for managing Nextcloud apps.
+This role uses my new Ansible module `nextcloud_app` for managing Nextcloud apps.

 I opened a pull request[1] to include the moule into Ansible.